 There are three kinds of truths:

-A Darwinian truth is one that’s technically false, but if you act like it’s true it aids survival.
+A Darwinian truth is one that’s technically false, but if you act like it’s true it aids survival or your navigation of the world.

 A philosophical truth is an unforgiving confrontation with the nature of reality that alters your navigation of the world.
 Whether this manifests in healthier behavior is… to be determined.